 Optimizely runs four types of apps on OCP, all defined by the naming convention and the use of tags.

-- Private Apps - Apps that have been released to production, but their availability in the OCP App Directory is limited to one or more accounts.
+- Private apps – Apps that are released to production, but their availability in the OCP App Directory is limited to one or more accounts.

-- Beta Apps - Apps that have NOT been released to production but can be shared via private URLs for testing.
+- Beta apps – Apps that are not released to production but can be shared via private URLs for testing.

-- Dev Apps - Apps that have NOT been released to production.
-These apps cannot be shared and are limited to running in the developer's given account.
+- Dev apps – Apps that are not released to production.
+These apps cannot be shared and are limited to running in the developer's associated ODP account.

-We are working with a Dev app for our "getting started" purposes.
+This use case explains a dev app.
 Below is a brief introduction to the app naming convention and its use on the OCP platform.

 We follow the Semantic Versioning (semver) specification of version management for apps built on the OCP platform.